talbot/embedded-postgresql-maven-plugin/README.md

 Charset for embedded PostgreSQL server.
 Leave empty for running the server with system charset.
 Specify "no" to skip locale & charset definition.

+### startupTimeout

+Timeout in milliseconds which we are waiting for Postgres server to start.
+Default is 15000 milliseconds (15 seconds).

 ### dbName